CVR Energy questions compensation of Delek chief executive

 Delek Logistics Partners was formed by Delek US Holdings to own, operate, acquire and construct crude oil and refined products logistics and marketing assets, according to the company’s website.

-Reporting by Laura Sanicola in New York; Editing by Steve Orlofsky and Matthew Lewis
+Reporting by Laura Sanicola in New York; Editing by Steve Orlofskyd, Matthew Lewis and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.